Understanding Porn Addiction: Causes, Signs, and Treatment Options

 • You experience a decreased interest in real-life sexual encounters

-• You have difficulty stopping porn use, even when you try or no longer enjoy it as much
+• You have difficulty stopping porn use, even when you try or no longer enjoy it, or despite negative consequences.

 Treatment Options for Porn Addiction